Sarcastic-GOD/SLIV-LIVE/README.md

 <br>**📌 Never miss a live event again!** Let automation handle the updates while you enjoy uninterrupted streaming.

 ## ⚠️ Takedown Request
-If you want this repository to be taken down, please contact me at  arthur@bgrid.in.
+If you want this repository to be taken down, please contact me at  arthur@bxo.lol

 <br>***⭐ Star this project if you find it useful!***